AMY GRASSI WATSON, PC

 I am honored to have the opportunity to work with those who are pursuing mental health care, emotional healing, balance, and self-growth.

-I have a strong faith in God and knowing that He is sovereign.
-Spirituality has been found to be an essential area to explore in therapy.
+I am intentional about balancing my career with all the other key aspects of my life.
+I enjoy spending time with my family, and my two golden retrievers, exercising, traveling, reading, and sometimes, relaxing in front of the TV.
+Spirituality is a key part of my life.
+I have found this to also be an essential area to explore in therapy.
 (Remember, in all aspects of therapy, you are always in the driver’s seat regarding what we explore or not explore).

 Thank you and if you would like more information about my practice, please refer to the Disclosure Statements and Consent for Treatment documents located in the ‘Forms’ tab of this website.
 You are also always welcome to contact me via phone or e-mail.

-2405 Nash Street NW Suite D | Wilson, NC
+4003 Nash Street NW | Wilson, NC 27896

 Email: [email protected]